pypa/packaging.python.org/source/overview.rst

 library packaging, using technologies like `setuptools entry_points
 <http://setuptools.readthedocs.io/en/latest/setuptools.html#automatic-script-creation>`_.

-Generally libraries are building blocks, and not complete applications.
-For distributing applications, there's a whole world of technologies out there.
+Libraries are building blocks, not complete applications.
+For distributing applications, there's a whole new world of technologies out there.

 The best way to organize these application packaging options is by the way they depend on the target environment.
 That's how we'll approach the coming sections.

-..
-TODO: Another way of thinking about packaging solutions is by how much they include.
-All solutions include your code, plus some amount of your code's library and service dependencies.
-PEX includes Python libraries.
-RPM includes a list of dependencies on libraries and local services.
-Images can be built to include everything.

 Depending on a framework
 ^^^^^^^^^^^^^^^^^^^^^^^^